Flowminder/FlowKit/autoflow/README.md

     - `date_stencil.py` - Defines a `DateStencil` class to represent date stencils.
     - `model.py` - Defines a database model for storing workflow run metadata.
     - `parser.py` - Functions for parsing workflow definition files.
-    - `sensor.py` - Defines the `available_dates_sensor` prefect flow, which can be configured to run other workflows whenever new days of data become available.
+    - `sensor.py` - Defines the `available_dates_sensor` prefect flow, which can be configured to run other workflows when new days of data become available.
     - `utils.py` - Various utility functions.
     - `workflows.py` - Prefect tasks used in workflows, and a `make_notebooks_workflow` function to create a prefect flow that parametrises and executes notebooks.
 - `config/` - Directory containing the following configuration files:
     - `config.toml` - Prefect user configuration file.
 Defines config values available to prefect tasks during execution.
     - `asciidoc_extended.tpl` - Extends the default `nbconvert` asciidoc template.
 This template will be used when converting notebooks to PDF, unless the user provides a different template.
 - `examples/` - Contains inputs for an example date-triggered workflow that produces a PDF report of flows above normal for each day of CDR data.
 Running `make automation-up` in the FlowKit root directory will start a AutoFlow container that runs this example workflow.
-    - `inputs/` - The `AUTOFLOW_INPUTS_DIR` should point to this directory when running the example.
+    - `inputs/` - The `AUTOFLOW_INPUTS_DIR` environment variable should point to this directory when running the example.
 It contains:
         - `run_flows.ipynb` - Notebook that runs two `flows` queries, so that they are stored in cache.
 The query IDs for the `flows` queries are glued in this notebook.
-        - `flows_Report.ipynb` - Notebook that reads the query IDs from `run_flows.ipynb`, gets the query results using FlowClient and combines them with geography data, and displays the flows above normal in plots and tables.
+        - `flows_report.ipynb` - Notebook that reads the query IDs from `run_flows.ipynb`, gets the query results using FlowClient and combines them with geography data, and displays the flows above normal in plots and tables.
 This notebook is designed to be converted to a PDF report after execution.
         - `workflows.yml` -  Yaml file that defines a workflow that runs `run_flows.ipynb` followed by `flows_report.ipynb` and creates a PDF report from `flows_report.ipynb`, and configures the available dates sensor to run this workflow.
-    - `outputs/` - The `AUTOFLOW_OUTPUTS_DIR` should point to this directory when running the example.
+    - `outputs/` - The `AUTOFLOW_OUTPUTS_DIR` environment variable should point to this directory when running the example.
 Executed notebooks and PDF reports will be saved to subdirectories `notebooks/` and `reports/`, respectively.
-- `tests/` - Tests
+- `tests/` - Unit tests.
 - `Dockerfile` - Dockerfile for building the `flowminder/autoflow` image.
 - `docker-stack.yml` - Example docker stack file that could be used to start AutoFlow using docker secrets.
 Note that for real usage this docker stack would also need to be connected to a network on which a FlowAPI is accessible.
 - `Pipfile` - Pipfile that can be used to create a pipenv environment for running AutoFlow locally (i.e. outside a container).
 The Pipfile is not used when building the docker image.